 The Augusta Campus of Georgia Military College has two locations.
 Administrative offices and classrooms of the Martinez location are at 115 Davis Road in Martinez.
 This is a single story red brick building, 200 yards from the intersection of Washington Road and Davis Road near the Washington Road K-Mart.
 It is just around the corner from Sam's Club on Bobby Jones Expressway near the I-20 Interchange.
-This location allows easy access for the majority of the students from throughout the CSRA (Central Savannah River Area).
+This location allows easy access for the majority of the students from throughout the Central Savannah River Area (CSRA).
+The facility offers faculty and staff offices, classrooms, e-library, a computer and math lab, a writing center and a student lounge.

 The administrative offices of the Fort Gordon location are in the Education Center at 741 Barnes Avenue, Building 21606.
 Classes are held in the academic classrooms east of Brainard Avenue near the McNair Housing Area.

-GMC's Augusta Campus at 115 Davis Road, Martinez, Georgia Day, night and Saturday classes are scheduled.
+Science and Computer labs are also located at Fort Gordon.
+Day, night and Saturday classes are scheduled.
 Students may take courses at either or both locations in the same quarter.